CaptainDra/PHPproduction/README.md

 The orginal web application and template should came from here:[https://github.com/StartBootstrap/startbootstrap-shop-homepage](https://github.com/StartBootstrap/startbootstrap-shop-homepage)
 I tried to add some functions about users' login, register, and logout.

-# A demo for full web application for article management system
+# A demo for full web application for Article Management System
 [Click here!](./PHPdemo)
 This is a local version for me to test some function before I upload to sina platform, which include some basic functions for article management system.